Stefanie Tan

-Tennis career
+Career

 Playing for Singapore in Fed Cup, Tan has a win–loss record of 19–15.

 In 2010, she represented Singapore in the 2010 Summer Youth Olympics.

 Tan graduated from Texas Christian University in Fort Worth, Texas in 2015, where she played tennis for the Frogs.
 Prior to that, she had attended Raffles Institution in Singapore.

 On 5 June 2016, Tan won her first professional singles title on the ITF Women's Circuit, at the Baku Cup Futures 2 tournament held at Baku, Azerbaijan.
 On 10 June, Tan partnered Kazakhstan's Kamila Kerimbayeva and won the doubles title at the Baku Cup Futures 3 tournament.

 In the 2017 Southeast Asian Games, Tan claimed the bronze medal in the women's singles tournament, beating Malaysia's Jawairiah Noordin and Vietnam's Tran Thuy Thanh Truc before falling to eventual gold medalist Luksika Kumkhum of Thailand.
 It was Singapore's first medal for women's tennis in the SEA Games since 34 years ago by Lim Phi Lan who won the women's single silver medal in the 1995 SEA Games and also the first medal for Singapore tennis in the SEA Games in 22 years, last won by the men's tennis team who go a bronze medal.
 In the women's doubles tournament, she partnered Charmaine Shi Yi Seah but they lost in their opener.